 Where is it?
 Follow highway 11 west from Volcano Village (towards Kona).
 Turn towards the mountain at the signposted exit to Mauna Loa road (between mile markers 30 and 31).

 Recommended stops: Hike the 1-mile scenic trail at the Bird Park (see map), and don’t forget to stop halfway up to look back to the Kilauea Volcano.
+Once you reach the summit you can make a small hike west of the parking lot to see the unique and endangered Mauna Loa silversword.

 Mauna Loa road climbs the slopes of Mauna Loa above the Kilauea Volcano.
 It takes you across old lava flows and through Koa forests, stopping at the trailhead of the red cabin hike.
 The unique selling point of this scenic route are the wide views you have of the Hawaii Volcanoes National park and the always changing scenery.